JackBailey/jackbailey/README.md

 - 2023 (19)

   I started full-time work at a UK-based advertising agency as a frontend developer, where I continue to work today.
-I also started working on [Lynx](https://github.com/Lynx-Shortener/Lynx), a sleek, functional URL shortener, which I've developed and maintained since December 2022.
+I also started working on [Lynx](https://github.com/Lynx-Shortener/Lynx), a sleek, functional URL shortener, which I developed and maintained from December 2022 to June 2024.